 Despite all the things revealed by DigiTimes, it’s not possible to accept them blindly.
-How it can be confusing to accept these rumors?
+How it can be confusing to accept these rumours?
 Here is some insight into this matter.

-It’s not easy to believe that Apple is going to launch a low cost iPhone with a plastic body; at least this plastic thing can’t be true.
-Apple has its own repute in the Smartphone industry, so using plastic means destroying its image.
+It’s not easy to believe that Apple is going to launch a low-cost iPhone with a plastic body; at least this plastic thing can’t be true.
+Apple has its repute in the Smartphone industry, so using plastic means destroying its image.
 However, there could be some other options to keep the cost as low as possible, but not the plastic body option.

-The last thing revealed at DigiTimes is that the phone would be manufactured in U.S. seems to be something exciting.
-Although Apple has assured that in near future, there would be more production in U.S. and Foxconn has also confirmed to expand the operations in North America.
-Despite all these confirmations, it’s not possible at least this year to launch a big scale manufacturing unit in U.S. just for the sake of low cost.
-It would be an expensive venture to launch a phone in U.S. at the moment, compared to the cheap Chinese production.
+The last thing revealed at DigiTimes is that the phone would be manufactured in the U.S. seems to be something exciting.
+Although Apple has assured that soon, there would be more productive in the U.S. and Foxconn has also confirmed to expand the operations in North America.
+Despite all these confirmations, it’s not possible at least this year to launch a big scale manufacturing unit in the U.S. just for the sake of low cost.
+It would be an expensive venture to launch a phone in the U.S. at the moment, compared to the cheap Chinese production.

-Although, there were rumors about the low cost iPhone, but hype to these news was given by the latest reports published in Bloomberg, DigiTimes, and The Wall Street Journal.
+Although there were rumours about the low-cost iPhone, hype to this news was given by the latest reports published in Bloomberg, DigiTimes, and The Wall Street Journal.
 Several analysts like Gene Munster of Piper Jaffray, Peter Misek of Jefferies, and Neil Mawston of Strategy Analytics, have added to the speculations.

 Apple hasn’t confirmed any of these reports officially, which is a usual strategy of the company.
-Shanghai News has cited some comments of Phil Schiller, Apple’s marketing VP, saying that the company wouldn’t launch a low cost phone to win over the larger market share, but the news was later revised, which gives some weight to the rumors of a low cost iPhone to be launched sooner.
+Shanghai News has cited some comments of Phil Schiller, Apple’s marketing VP, saying that the company wouldn’t launch a low-cost phone to win over the larger market share, but the news was later revised, which gives some weight to the rumours of a low-cost iPhone to be launched sooner.

-Even if Apple launches a low cost iPhone in the market, the consumers will have to buy some unlock iPhone software to make the device lock-free.
-Would it be fine to get the phone at low cost and then spending money on unlocking software?
+Even if Apple launches a low-cost iPhone in the market, the consumers will have to buy iPhone software to make the device lock-free.
+Would it be fine to buy the phone, only to spend the money on unlocking software?
 Apple should consider this aspect as well.